opal/opal.github.io/source/docs/compiled_ruby.html.md

 JavaScript does not have an equivalent of `method_missing`, so how do we handle it?
 If a function is missing in JavaScript, then a language level exception will be raised.

 To get around this, we make use of our compiler.
 During parsing, we collect a list of all method calls made inside a Ruby file, and this gives us a list of all possible method calls.
-We then add stub methods to the root object prototype (an opal object, not the global JavaScript Object) which will proxy our method missing calls for us.
+We then add stub methods to the root object prototype (an Opal object, not the global JavaScript Object) which will proxy our method missing calls for us.

 For example, assume the following Ruby script: